Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-s9JIUKS0p2Q,96.64,112.md

 > we do and if we group them all up into one big content update patch then we only have to test that one
 >
 > [Music]
+>
+> so that's kind of why we hold off for an